kyle-pena-nlp/swagger-mcp/README.md

 - JSON Request body
 - Bearer Token Authentication
 - Custom Headers
+- Constant Values

 ## Limitations

-- Cursor MCP integration is very early and limited.
-It does not like double quotes in the command line arguments.
-You probably still have to fully path to the command (`which swagger-mcp` to get the path).
+- Cursor MCP integration is very early and frankly broken.
+(It does not like double quotes in the command line arguments.
+It does not like dashes in tool names.
+Sometimes, parameter descriptions cause silent errors).
+I try to address some of these with cursor mode `--cursor`, but it's still not great.
+Until Cursor MCP support gets better, you'll be happier with Windsurf.
+- Endpoints that have recursive schema references are not yet supported.
+- When Cursor re-implements support for MCP resources, you will have the option to specify some endpoints as resources instead of tools.
-- If you find a Swagger API specification that is not supported and you can't do a workaround with any of the available parameters, please file an issue.
+- If you find a Swagger API specification that is not supported and you can't use any of the available parameters for a workaround, please file an issue.
 We will add support for it as needed / requested.
 - We will not support automatic OAuth workflow execution.
-If the OAuth workflow ends in a bearer token, you must provide this bearer token as a command line argument.
+If the OAuth workflow creates a bearer token, you must obtain this token yourself by performing OAuth out-of-band, and provide this bearer token as a command line argument.
 - We do not support Swagger/OpenAPI specifications spread across multiple files (i.e.; fragments, extensions, etc.).
-- We do not support path variable substitution in the base server URLs (but we *do* support path variable in the endpoint paths).
+- We do not support path variable substitution in server URLs (but we *do* support path variables in endpoints).
 - In general, we do not support all Swagger/OpenAPI features.
 The Swagger/OpenAPI standard is vast, and support for more obscure features will be added as needed / requested.
-- When Cursor re-implements support for MCP resources, you will have the option to specify some endpoints as resources instead of tools.

 ## Command Line Options